Fabian-Balzer/Randomkingdominion/static/kingdoms/README.md

 ## Other cool kingdoms

 These are random kingdoms I've stumbled upon which seemed fun enough to save.
 Have fun playing them yourself, they are usually wild mixes of expansions.

+## KOTW: Kingdom of the week

+The 'kingdom of the week' from reddit, not up to date.